xiaoyang-sde/knowledge-base/docs/you-dont-know-js/get-started/01-what-is-javascript.md

 ## What's in an Interpretation?

-JS is a compiled language instead of a interpreted \(scripting\) langauge.
+JS is a compiled language instead of a interpreted \(scripting\) language.
 Languages regarded as "compiled" usually produce a binary representation of the program that is distributed for execution later.

 * In scripted or interpreted languages, an error on line 5 of a program won't be discovered until lines 1 through 4 have already executed.
 * In the languages that parse the code before any execution occurs, an invalid command \(such as broken syntax\) on line 5 would be caught before exccuting.